Thursday, May 9, 2019

-DNR SHOULD HAVE RESPONSIBILITY FOR STATE TRAIL PLANNING- FWSP recommends that DNR have the responsibility for planning of department owned linear trails.
+DNR SHOULD HAVE RESPONSIBILITY FOR STATE TRAIL PLANNING- FWSP recommends that DNR has the responsibility for the planning of department-owned linear trails.

 Background: DNR has many cooperatively planned and managed trails.
 The current agreements allow the planning to be the responsibility of the local cooperator which has caused trail use to “flip” based on the local political situation.
 This is an untenable situation for local Friends Groups who have made a long term commitment to these state properties.
 In order to ensure a statewide systematic approach to recreation opportunities, FWSP recommends that the DNR have the trail planning responsibility.

 Action: FWSP raised this issue with senior DNR Leadership who are working with local cooperators to remedy.
 FWSP Policy Director Michael McFadzen will continue monitoring this issue.

 STEWARDSHIP AND RESTORING TAXPAYER SUPPORT (GPR) FOR PARKS- FWSP supports the Knowles/Nelson Stewardship program at current levels including the segregated monies for Friends Groups.
 FWSP also supports restoring GPR for State Parks.

 Action: FWSP voiced support for these programs and requested that FWSP Board Member Waldo Peterson be appointed to Stewardship Blue Ribbon panel.